martoscloudarchitect/DataScienceWithAzureOpenAIRAG/README.md

 Project Definition: Exploratory Data Analytics (EDA)

-The EDA project aims to enrich the Data Science experience by leveraging Azure Cloud-based AI/ML resources.
-This initiative is designed to inspire creativity, curiosity, and empowerment within the team, enabling them to utilize Large Language Models (LLM) to enhance end-user experiences with minimal to no data science skills.
+.
 By employing a data science assessment methodology, the project seeks to drive exploration of data sources and identify potential target audiences for a Proof of Concept (PoC) with perceived business value.

 ![alt text](images/Successful_Launch.jpg)